Brisbane represents the center of the second-largest Australian state and is one of the world’s most livable cities.

 The median price for a house is just under 600$ per week, while an apartment or unit will cost you 500-550$.

 Chasing the nightlife buzz?
 Live music, funky pubs, and the most pleasing experience for international dining lovers at every corner – this is what Fortitude Valley is about.
 And much more.

 The nightlife is just one side of the coin.

-At only 2 kilometres from the CBD (Central Business District), this suburb offers accommodations especially suitable for young professionals, singles and couples.
+At only 2 kilometers from the CBD (Central Business District), this suburb offers accommodations especially suitable for young professionals, singles, and couples.

 3. Spring Hill